KQM-git/TCL/characters/hydro/kokomi.md

 {% tab title="C1" %}
 ### At Water's Edge

-While donning the Ceremonial Garment created by Nereid's Ascension, the final Normal Attack in Sangonomiya Kokomi's combo will unleash a swimming fish to deal 30% of her Max HP as Hydro DMG.
+While donning the **Ceremonial Garment** created by **Nereid's Ascension**, the final Normal Attack in Sangonomiya Kokomi's combo will unleash a swimming fish to deal 30% of her Max HP as Hydro DMG.
 This DMG is not considered Normal Attack DMG.
 {% endtab %}

 {% tab title="C2" %}
 ### The Clouds Like Waves Rippling

-Sangonomiya Kokomi gains the following Healing Bonuses with regard to characters with 50% or less HP via the following methods: • Kurage's Oath Bake-Kurage: 4.5% of Kokomi's Max HP. • Nereid's Ascension Normal and Charged Attacks: 0.6% of Kokomi's Max HP.
+Sangonomiya Kokomi gains the following Healing Bonuses with regard to characters with 50% or less HP via the following methods:
+* **Kurage's Oath Bake-Kurage**: 4.5% of Kokomi's Max HP.
+* **Nereid's Ascension** Normal and Charged Attacks: 0.6% of Kokomi's Max HP.

 {% endtab %}

 {% tab title="C3" %}
 ### The Moon, A Ship O'er the Seas

-Increases the Level of Nereid's Ascension by 3.
+Increases the Level of **Nereid's Ascension** by 3.
 Maximum upgrade level is 15.
 {% endtab %}

 {% tab title="C4" %}
 ### The Moon Overlooks the Waters

-While donning the Ceremonial Garment created by Nereid's Ascension, Sangonomiya Kokomi's Normal Attack SPD is increased by 10%, and Normal Attacks that hit opponents will restore 0.8 Energy for her.
+While donning the **Ceremonial Garment** created by **Nereid's Ascension**, Sangonomiya Kokomi's Normal Attack SPD is increased by 10%, and Normal Attacks that hit opponents will restore 0.8 Energy for her.
 This effect can occur once every 0.2s.
 {% endtab %}

 {% tab title="C5" %}
 ### All Streams Flow to the Sea

-Increases the Level of Kurage's Oath by 3.
+Increases the Level of **Kurage's Oath** by 3.
 Maximum upgrade level is 15.
 {% endtab %}

 {% tab title="C6" %}
 ### Sango Isshin

-While donning the Ceremonial Garment created by Nereid's Ascension, Sangonomiya Kokomi gains a 40% Hydro DMG Bonus for 4s after her Normal and Charged Attacks heal a character with 80% or more HP.
+While donning the **Ceremonial Garment** created by **Nereid's Ascension**, Sangonomiya Kokomi gains a 40% Hydro DMG Bonus for 4s after her Normal and Charged Attacks heal a character with 80% or more HP.
 {% endtab %}
 {% endtabs %}